C. E. Humphry: Journalistic career

 Mrs. Humphry, a.k.a.
-Madge, began writing the "Girl's Gossip" column in Truth in 1873 and continued it throughout her career.
+Madge, began writing the "Girl's Gossip" column in Truth around 1882 and continued it throughout her career.
 Mrs. Humphry was one of the first female journalists to write a regular column devoted to women's issues.
 At the beginning of her career, there were very limited spaces devoted to women in newspapers and magazines.
 However, by the 1890s the idea of women making a career in journalism was considerably more acceptable than it had been thirty years previously.
 By then, women writers had become more visible in mainstream periodicals and specialist women's magazines.
 As Humphry herself commented in an interview for Women’s Life:

 The scope of women's work in the journalistic world is much greater now.
 When I first became a journalist only a few papers published ladies' letters, and these dealt principally with domestic servants, the management of babies, and similar subjects.
 Now women go in for golf, bicycling, and other games; in fact, the athletic girl is a new development, and as woman's world is widened, so is the field for women writers.

 Others would later mimic her style.
 Humphry's columns regularly featured advice on domestic management, etiquette and manners, and getting on in English and foreign society.
 The articles also frequently contained recipes, which were "prepared by the very best cooks in England and on the Continent".
 By today's standards, these articles might be considered without focus since they often jumped from topic to topic, and would likely be found in the editorial section of a contemporary newspaper.
 A sample of her writing from 1887 in Truth can be found here.

 She went on to write all the dress and fashion articles for the Daily News and another "Lady's Letters" column for the Globe, two popular daily newspapers at the time.
 She was also the editor of Sylvia's Home Journal.
 It is likely that she sustained her work for most, if not all, of these periodicals and newspapers in addition to publishing several of her own books, including: